apache/fluss/website/docs/quickstart/flink.md

     ON c.nation_key = n.nation_key;
 ```

+When you go to the [Flink Web UI](http://localhost:8083/#/job/running) you should see 2 running jobs.
+In the `Fluss – overview` dashboard in [Grafana](http://localhost:3002/dashboards), you should see that the number of available task slots decreased from 10 to 8.

 ## Run Ad-hoc Queries on Fluss Tables
 You can now perform real-time analytics directly on Fluss tables.